svaberg/spectral-contribution/README.md

 # Spectral contribution
-Compute the spectral contribution function using ChiantiPy
+Compute the spectral contribution function using ChiantiPy.

 ## Installation